vskaush2/StockMarketAnalysis/README.md

 ## API Key
 - In order to fetch time-series data, you **need** to get your own API key from Polygon.io.
-- Inside of the `FetchPrices.py`, replace the fake 'APIKEY' variable definition with your own.
+- Inside of the `FetchPrices.py`, replace the string 'xxxx' with your own API key string.

 ## Jupyter Server Instructions
   - Open the local `Terminal` on PyCharm.